 Mobile Legal Services offers special needs planning services throughout Southeast Michigan.
-Our attorneys meet clients in their homes, nursing homes, or other convenient locations — for no additional cost — in the Downriver Detroit area and all of Monroe County, Washtenaw County, Southern Macomb County, Oakland County, and Wayne County.
+Our attorneys meet clients in their homes, nursing homes, or other convenient locations — for no additional cost — in the Metro Detroit area including Livingston County, Washtenaw County, Oakland County, Wayne County, and Southern Macomb County.

-One way attorneys assist families in planning for those with special needs is to set up a Special or Supplemental Needs Trust (commonly referred to as a SNT).
+One of the ways attorneys assist families in planning for a family member with special needs is by setting up a Special or Supplemental Needs Trust (commonly referred to as a SNT).
 A Supplemental Needs Trust can allow for a person with disabilities to receive gifts, inheritances, and other financial assets — which may enhance their lifestyle — without affecting their eligibility for essential government benefits.
 These benefits may include Social Security Income or Medicaid.

-Guardianship proceedings for a person with special needs may also be necessary in order to protect their overall well-being.
-In Michigan, when a child turns 18, his or her parents no longer have the right to direct decisions regarding the child’s finances or health care.
+Guardianship proceedings for a person with special needs may also be necessary in order to protect a disabled person’s overall well-being.
+In Michigan, when a child turns 18, his or her parents no longer have the right to make decisions regarding the child’s finances or health care.
 Once an individual turns 18, in the eyes of the law, they are deemed to be a competent adult, free to make their own decisions, good or bad.
 They retain this right until they die or until a court enters an order that says that they are not competent.